 Access to the server systems

-Server passwords and access data are handed over to the client when the system is first put into operation.
-The client changes the passwords independently right after taking them over and chooses a complex password in line with generally accepted standards.
+Server passwords and access details are handed over to the client when the system is first put into operation.
+The client changes the passwords independently immediately after takeover and chooses a complex password in line with generally accepted standards.

 The client manages the access data independently and is responsible for its security and periodic changes.

-For managing internal server systems by authorized administrators, the hosting partner internex uses ezeelogin (https://www.ezeelogin.com/) internally.
+For managing internal server systems by authorized administrators, the hosting partner internex uses ezeelogin (https://www.ezeelogin.com/).
 The following measures are implemented:

 Password policy (minimum length, special characters, periodic change)